Lecture at the opening of the exhibition Compromiso Político, at BAK, Utrecht, 10 February.

 Though we stem from different generations and have followed different trajectories, Matthijs and I share a history of involvement in social movements.
 We share a compromiso político, a political commitment that we have conceived, adjusted, and developed over time with a large degree of improvisation.

-To be politically committed, I would argue, is never really straightforward.
-You tend to develop a set of principles or ideals, only to discover that they don’t really rhyme with the logic of existing institutions.
+To be politically committed, I would argue, is never a straightforward affair.
+You tend to develop a set of principles or ideals, only to discover that these don’t really rhyme with the logic of existing institutions.
 Being committed always involves a complex negotiation with other modes of operation.
-With the logic of art institutions, or that of social science in my case, or with the bureaucracy of a large organization, such as a trade union or a political party.
+With the logic of art institutions, or that of the university in my case, or with the bureaucracy of a large organization, such as a trade union or a political party.
 Political commitment necessarily involves a degree of social schizophrenia.
 The ability to play different roles at the same time, and somehow reconcile these with one another.

 Matthijs has asked me to elaborate today on a largely intuitive philosophy that we have discussed from time to time, over drinks or dinner.
 We could call it “the dual perspective”, or “one foot in, one foot out”.
 It is basically an attempt to steer clear of both sectarian marginalization and institutional business as usual.